Definition of Condoms:

 - The materials/chemicals in your condoms could affect your health.
 It may be good to find out what is in your condoms, but sometimes this can be difficult because condom packages don't readily display this information.

-- Use only water based lubricants intended for use with condoms (KY, Astroglide, etc).
-Any oil based or petroleum based producta will compromise the safety of condoms
+- Use only water-based lubricants intended for use with condoms (like Wet Gelle, KY, Astroglide, etc) or silicone-based lubricants.
+Any oil-based or petroleum based products will compromise the safety of condoms.

 - Colored or tinted